Find A Dealer Near You!

 Radon can be found anywhere, but it is most common in the soil.
 This means that high radon levels are most common in homes with dirt crawl spaces, but even tight foundations don’t necessarily make your home safe as radon can easily slip through cracks, sump openings, floor drains, and other small gaps and holes.
 Radon first gathers in the basement or crawl space, but can quickly spread to other parts of the home as well.
 You can see how this works here.

 Radon can also be found in water, especially if your water comes from an underground water source.
 This radon often then spreads into the air, adding to your already existing radon levels.
 Some of the radon may stay in the water though and ingesting this water will increase your risk for internal cancers like stomach cancer.
-However, radon in the water causes far fewer deaths than airborne radon and is generally considered less of a risk.
+However, radon in the water causes far fewer deaths than airborne radon and is considered less of a risk.

 Trace amounts of radon can also be found in granite, which makes some homeowners nervous about their kitchen countertops.
 The good news is that research has demonstrated granite countertops don't tend to contain high amounts of radon.